SkyflowFoundry/ie_authored_functions/README.md

-# ie_authored_functions
+# Functions authored by IE team
 A repository to store and maintain the functions authored by IE team

-A sample function template can be found here: https://docs.skyflow-preview.com/functions-best-practices/#authoring
+### A sample function template can be found here:
+https://docs.skyflow-preview.com/functions-best-practices/#authoring

-Functions which are already on the docsite:
+### Functions which are already on the docsite:
 1. Age verification function: https://docs.skyflow-preview.com/functions-catalog-age-verification/#function-code

 2. Docusign function: https://docs.skyflow-preview.com/functions-catalog-docusign-upload/#function-code